English Department Upcoming Events Hilda Simmons Levitt Poetry Contest

 NOTE: Midland College reserves the right to withhold awards if entries are lacking in quality.

-The Awards Celebration will be at 5:30 p.m.
-Thursday April 16th, in the Allison Fine Arts Building.
+The Awards Celebration is set for Thursday, April 28th, 2016, 5:30 p.m. in Room 101 (the Lecture Hall), F. Marie Hall Academic Building, MC main campus.
 Winners will not be notified in advance and are expected to attend the awards ceremony.
 Failure to attend may result in loss of awards.

 Selected writings from the Hilda Simmons Levitt Contest will be published in Tableau, an annual student publication produced through cooperation of the Departments of English and Journalism and may also appear on the Midland College website.
 The material published will be selected by the Hilda Simmons Levitt Poetry Contest Committee and approved by the President of Midland College.

 Department of English, Midland College